 Larvae survive in dark locations with high humidity, which includes pet bedding and carpets.
 In total, larvae will become adults within four weeks of hatching though this may vary depending on environmental factors.
 Typically speaking, they will stay a pupa during the cold winter months and will only emerge if they sense the movement of a possible host.

-If you’ve invested in flea pest control in London, please see the below guidelines for preparing the property for treatment:
+If you live in London and you’ve invested in flea pest control, please see the below guidelines for preparing the property for treatment:

 Below we have compiled some general advice too:

 Invest in a flea collar for your pet